-As of Monday, December 9, 2019, 115 cases of e-cigarette, or vaping, product use associated lung injury (EVALI) have been reported in Utah.
-This number is lower than previously reported due to a change in how cases are now being counted.
-Only those individuals who were hospitalized as a result of their injury will be counted as official cases.
-This change is being implemented nationwide in order to avoid confusion among EVALI and seasonal influenza cases in outpatient settings.
+As of Monday, January 6, 2020, 127 cases of e-cigarette, or vaping, product use associated lung injury (EVALI) have been reported in Utah.
+Only those individuals who were hospitalized as a result of their injury are counted as official cases.
+Case counts are updated every two weeks.
+The next update will be posted Tuesday, January 21, 2020.

 The state has also reported one death associated with the outbreak.
 Seventy-six percent of cases have required hospitalization.